saidakhmadr/NEXO/README.md

 ### **Why a DLL?**
 - **Flexibility**: The **Engine DLL** can be reused across multiple projects, making it a versatile tool for various types of applications.
 - **Modular Updates**: Updating the engine does not require recompiling the entire application.
 You only need to replace the DLL file.
-- **Smaller Executable**: The **Sandbox EXE** remains lightweight because it doesn’t include the engine’s code directly—only references the DLL.
+- **Smaller Executable**: The **Sandbox EXE** remains lightweight because it doesnï¿½t include the engineï¿½s code directlyï¿½only references the DLL.

 ### **Sandbox as a Testing Ground**
 - The **Sandbox** project is a testing environment where you can quickly prototype and experiment with different features of the engine.